Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 There are two main elemental factors that facilitate alternative splicing: trans-acting elements facilitate the splicing of introns and exons, and cis-regulatory elements facilitate the binding of trans-acting factors to different introns and exons.

-Trans-acting factors include: SR proteins, which are rich in serine and arginine, heterogeneous nuclear ribonucleoproteins (hnRNPs), various ribonucleoproteins, and proteins.
+Trans-acting factors include SR proteins, which are rich in serine and arginine, heterogeneous nuclear ribonucleoproteins (hnRNPs), various ribonucleoproteins, and proteins.
 Cis-regulatory elements include: exonic splice enhancer (ESE), exonic splice silencer (ESS), intronic splice enhancer (ISE), and intronic splice silencer (ISS).
-Exonic splice enhancers promote the binding of SR proteins which contribute to the splicing of exons or introns.
+Exonic splice enhancers promote the binding of SR protein's which contribute to the splicing of exons or introns.
 Exonic splice silencers promote the binding of hnRNPs which can prevent the splicing of an exon.
 [3]

 <div align="center">
 <img src="https://github.com/pavasquez1/BENG183_2023Fall_Applied-Genomic-Technologies/blob/main/Final_Paper/Group_19_Alternative_Splicing/Altsplicingelements.png" width="600" height="300" />